Széchenyi Thermal Baths: a complete guide

 Széchenyi during winter

-During the winter season, Széchenyi Baths underwent a significant change in 1963 when they decided to remain open year-round, a move that has been quite successful.
+During the winter season, the baths are also open, thanks to a significant change in 1963, when they decided to remain open year-round.
 Visitors can enjoy the complex even on Christmas, December 31st, and January 1st.
-In that same year, improvements were made to provide heating in corridors, lockers, and changing rooms.
-Prior to a restoration project in 1997, there were indoor, heated corridors that led to the outdoor pools during the winter months.
-However, these corridors were eventually removed to preserve the architectural beauty of Széchenyi Baths.
+Also, improvements were made a long time ago to provide heating in corridors, lockers, and changing rooms.

 Bottom line: is it worth visiting the Széchenyi thermal baths?